Religious education: Japan

+In Japan, religious or political education, or clubs that promote a specific religious or political group, are prohibited at public schools.
+Private schools with a traditional connection to Buddhist sects generally do not mandate any religious study.
+There are many Christian schools and universities with mandatory religious education.
+Any religious education at private middle and high schools requires the teacher to be accredited by a university teaching the religious education standards.

 Iran

 About 90 percent of Iranians practice Shi'ism (Islam), the official religion of Iran.
 Sunni and Shi'i are the two largest branches of Islam, with the overwhelming majority of Iranians practicing Shi'i Islam.

 The main religion which is being taught to students in Iran is Islam and its holy book called Quran.
 Students start to learn it at the elementary and secondary school (typically ages 7–14) and it is compulsory for them to learn it.
 The government tries to hire teachers who are kind and convincing in order to teach religious content step by step to students.
 Other religions are not taught in public schools.
 There are some private schools for the recognized minority groups who have other religions, that is Zoroastrianism, Christianity and Judaism.
 These schools are supervised by the Ministry of Education which imposes certain curriculum requirements.
 The directors of these private schools must be Muslim, with few exceptions.